abhinandanmishra1/Problem-Setting-/README.md

-# Problem-Setting-
+# Problem-Setting Guide

-This is my code in file handling which I use to create test cases and outputs.
+- How to create problems?
+- How to think like a problem setter?
+- How to think of each and every testcase?

+- How to create testcases?